These are 4 of the Best Electric Guitar for Beginners

 Selecting the best electric guitar for beginners is simultaneously an easy and difficult task.
 The fact is, there has never been a better time to get more quality in the beginner’s price range for very low cost.
 This means that the market is pretty flooded with choice, with every manufacturer wanting you to choose their model over everyone else’s.
 No bad thing, you say!
 Agreed, but without a little bit of experience, it’s easy to feel daunted.
 We want you to be confident, informed and excited about the notion of choosing that special first guitar, be it for yourself, a partner or a child.

 This blog is intended to take some of the heat out of this process and offer some reasoning and perspective.
-I’ve chosen five instruments here from the high numbers of beginner’s electric guitars that are out there.
-I’ve focussed on the guitars themselves, so I have not included things like amplifiers in this particular round up.
+We've chosen four instruments here from the high numbers of beginner’s electric guitars that are out there.

 Squier is the smaller sibling of Fender guitars, a brand well-known to most people, even those who don’t care about guitars!
 Fender own the designs for arguably the most famous electric guitars in history, and this Telecaster design that I’ve chosen today is one of those.
 It’s the first, in fact, and has endured throughout the decades with nothing much about it ever being changed, such was the success of that early Leo Fender design.